November Uprising

-The Russian Emperor Nicholas I issued the Organic Statute in 1832, according to which, henceforth Russian-occupied Poland would lose its autonomy and become an integral part of the Russian Empire.
+In retaliation, Tsar Nicholas issued the Organic Statute in 1832, according to which, henceforth Russian-occupied Poland would lose its autonomy and become an integral part of the Russian Empire.
 Warsaw became little more than a military garrison, and its university closed.
+Thousands of insurgents were executed, imprisoned, or forced into exile in what became known as the Great Emigration, which included many prominent intellectuals and artists.
+The response to the November Uprising in Western Europe revealed a sharp divide between popular sentiment and state policy.
+While the Polish cause inspired admiration and moral support, geopolitical caution and commitment to the Vienna System ensured that Poland remained diplomatically isolated.